 2. Reciprocal Student Exchange Program (RSEP) Agreement

 This is an agreement for a two-way student exchange facilitated by UNL’s Education Abroad Office.
 Usually, students participate for a minimum of one term and take classes for credit.
 Outgoing students pay tuition and fees to their home institution; these funds are then used to host the incoming exchange students.
 Equal numbers of participants from each institution is important to maintain financial accounts.

-All agreements created by the Office of Global Strategies must be signed by the Chancellor on behalf of the Board of Regents.
-If you wish to have a document for a signing ceremony, but the Chancellor will not be attending, then the Office of Global Strategies recommends that the GIMOU be completed first, and at the ceremony, use a certificate that states that the certificate is a ceremonial reiteration of the completed document.
+All agreements created by the Office of Global Partnerships & Initiatives must be signed by the Chancellor on behalf of the Board of Regents.
+If you wish to have a document for a signing ceremony, but the Chancellor will not be attending, then the Office of Global Partnerships & Initiatives recommends that the GIMOU be completed first, and at the ceremony, use a certificate that states that the certificate is a ceremonial reiteration of the completed document.